Paul Goldschmidt Player Props: Cardinals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff is 21st in MLB with a collective 8.3 strikeouts per nine innings.
+- The Diamondbacks pitching staff ranks 22nd in MLB with a collective 8.4 strikeouts per nine innings.

-- The Diamondbacks have a 4.38 team ERA that ranks 15th among all league pitching staffs.
+- The Diamondbacks have a 4.53 team ERA that ranks 17th across all league pitching staffs.

-- The Diamondbacks rank 24th in baseball in home runs surrendered (23 total, 1.4 per game).
+- Diamondbacks pitchers combine to allow 26 total home runs at a rate of 1.4 per game (fifth-most in baseball).

-- Jameson (2-0) gets the start for the Diamondbacks, his second of the season.
+- Bumgarner makes the start for the Diamondbacks, his fourth of the season.
+He is 0-2 with a 7.90 ERA and eight strikeouts in 13 2/3 innings pitched.

-- In his last appearance on Wednesday, the righty threw four scoreless innings against the Milwaukee Brewers while surrendering three hits.
+- His most recent time out was out of the bullpen on Tuesday when the left-hander tossed 2/3 innings against the St. Louis Cardinals while allowing hits.

+- In three games this season, the 33-year-old has an ERA of 7.90, with 5.3 strikeouts per nine innings.
+Opponents are batting .321 against him.

 © 2023 Data Skrive.
 All rights reserved.